 The next time you want to place an order, give us a call and we can point you to flavors that aren't extracted using ethyl alcohol.
 Most of our flavors fall into this category so there's still lots to chose from!

 While rare, vape juice can go bad when exposed to extreme heat.
 The vegetable glycerin (VG) is the component that can go off.
 This won't happen if you leave your e-juice in the car for a day or two or if it gets heated up a bit in the mail.
 It generally only occurs after prolonged, intense exposure to heat.

-We had one customer report that she lost a number of bottles after leaving them sitting in her office exposed to direct sunlight during the Australian summer.
+We had one customer report that she lost a number of bottles after leaving them sitting in her office exposed to direct sunlight for several months during a particularly hot Australian summer.
 For this reason, always keep your e-juice away from direct sunlight and preferably in a cool, dark place.

 Try our premium organic vape juice today!